K1LL3R234/homebridge-texecom/README.md

 5. Press "No" to edit the port
 6. Press 8 to jump to "Crestron System"
 7. Press "Yes" to confirm and save.
+8. Scroll until you find UDL.
+9. Press "Yes" to go into it.
+10. Press "No" to edit and change it to disired UDL code.
+11. Press "Yes" to confirm and save.

 Press "Menu" repeatedly to exit the engineer menu.